-Use the space below to record your initial thoughts on what you would like to achieve from this module and what you aspire to: Prior to your initial meeting you should also undertake research into your placement and begin to identify relevant information such as policies and practice or current issues for the organisation/sector.
+Use the space below to record your initial thoughts on what you would like to achieve from this module and what you aspire to: admove from the medale and what year dopile to Prior to your initial meeting you should also undertake research into your placement and begin to identify relevant information such as policies and practice or current issues for the organisation/sector.
 Record this information below and consider it along with your aspirations before and during your initial meeting: You should also consider and note any questions you want to ask or practical considerations: (eg. key contacts and phone numbers, other students, travel arrangements)